netcrop/lwrap/README.md

 * Function calls

   One 255 elements array been created as a "filter" for each
 input byte.
-Each element is a struct pointer, which in turn
+Each element is a struct pointer that pointing
+to one of 16 struct, which in turn contains functions that
-contains functions that handle each input byte.
+process each input byte.
 By doing this we avoid as many as possible if-else cluster.
 And keep the functions in minimal size.